hevalhazalkurt/mubapp/README.md

 * Updatable user profile
 * Rich text editor for new and update post
 * Post create, update and delete on frontend
-* Clean and responsive design with tailwindcss
+* Clean and responsive design with TailwindCSS

 <br>